 Paul’s interest in Bushcraft expanded as he began practising more in the UK, his aim was to gain a better understanding of his surroundings and to learn how best to use the resources nature provides.
 It was this interest that led him to do his first Survival School course in 2008 and gain his Level 4 Bushcraft & Wilderness Skills instructors certificate in 2011 and now when he’s not lost somewhere on his mountain bike he particularly loves teaching others about food, fire and sharp things!

-- Level 4 Awards in Bushcraft, Survival and Wilderness Living Accredited by the NCFE
+- Level 5 Instructor in Bushcraft, Survival and Wilderness Living Accredited by the NCFE

-- Level 2 Award in Bushcraft, Survival and Wilderness Living Skills
+- Level 2, 3 and 4 Qualifications in Bushcraft, Survival and Wilderness Living Skills

 - Survival School Instructors Course

 - Food Safety and Hygiene Certificate – Level 2